Would you like to start a laundry business and make $24K/month for providing a place for people to clean their clothes and linens?

 Jeff does his own marketing, saying he likes to “tinker” with it and advises researching and defining your target market and competitors.
 And then focus your efforts on improving your competitive edge.

 Rosie Wash Express Laundry is located near many large families, an ideal demographic for a laundromat!
-CLA offers a comprehensive marketing workbook that’s available here.
+CLA offers a comprehensive marketing workbook.
 Best get started with it!

 Jeff uses Google My Business, which helped him get 13 new customers from one promotion!
 This service enables him to: